-- Dump the butter-flour mixture into a 9-1/2 or 10-inch tart dish (or pan).
+- Dump the butter-flour mixture into a 9 1/2-inch or 10-inch tart dish (or tin).
 Press the mixture into the bottom and up the sides to form the crust, making sure it is packed down well.
-Place the dish in the oven on the center rack and cook the crust for seven minutes, then remove it from the oven and set it aside temporarily.
+Place the dish in the oven on the center rack and cook the crust for 7 minutes, then remove it from the oven and set it aside temporarily.

 - Open the oven and pull the middle rack out almost halfway.
 Place the tart dish on the rack, then carefully pour the filling into the crust.
-Push the rack back into the oven slowly and bake the tart for 35-40 minutes.
-The middle should be set completely and the custard only wiggle slightly when removed from the oven.
+Push the rack back into the oven slowly and bake the tart for 35 to 40 minutes.
+The middle of the custard should be set completely and only wiggle slightly when the tart is removed from the oven.
 Allow the tart to cool thoroughly before serving.
 Store any uneaten portion in the refrigerator.

 - If you do not have a pastry cutter (also known as a pastry blender), you can try using a large serving fork.
-I will say that a pastry cutter is worth the few dollars' investment as it is very useful when one is making things such as crusts, biscuits, and scones that require butter or shortening be cut into the flour.
+I will say that buying a pastry cutter is worth the small investment, as it is very useful when one is making things such as crusts, biscuits, and scones that require butter or shortening to be cut into the flour.

 - Pouring the filling into the tart dish while the dish is sitting on the oven rack reduces the chance of splashing the filling over the side of the dish and into the oven during transfer (which is one horrible mess to clean up, as I well know!).

-- Use the fresh orange zest if your prefer a stronger orange taste.
+- Use the fresh orange zest if you prefer a strong orange taste.
 Without the zest, the orange undertones will be more subtle.